GaminRick7/Calcura/README.md

 To deploy this project, you will need to create a database.

 For this, you will need to download PostgreSQL [here](https://www.postgresql.org/download/).
-We recommend installing PGAdmin during the installation process.
+We recommend installing PGAdmin4 during the installation process.

 Create a database called `calcura` on port number `5432`.
-If you have a different post number, go to `backend/settings.py` and then change the 'PORT' in the following code to your port number.
+If you have a different port number, go to `backend/settings.py` and then change the 'PORT' in the following code to your port number.

 ```python
 DATABASES = {